 This is essential.
 If you’re super creative and love to draw, draw!
 If you’re a writer and prefer to keep things private, leave all the colorful pens in the drawer.
 There is no one way to do an intention setting practice.
 For my whole first year I just wrote out a list in my journal.
 This year I’ve been playing around with making it more colorful and drawing more because one of my 2018 intentions is creativity and tapping into my creative spirit.
 Get rid of all comparison and just embrace what feels natural to you.
 Don’t let perfection hold you back.
 PROGRESS.
 Just do it!

 I really like incorporating my intentions into my morning routine.
 Checking in on where I’m at with my intentions that month after meditating or doing a yoga flow, helps me shift my daily perspective so that my choices and thoughts that day are in line with my values.
 I’ll oftentimes sit with my morning smoothie or oatmeal and read over my monthly intentions and reflect on where I’m at.
 This honestly only takes a minute or two but its benefits are powerful.

 I want to give a huge thank you to Silk for partnering with me on this post.
 I love their campaign for Progress is Perfection and it felt like the perfect fit for this post on intention setting, a practice that isn’t about perfection but taking small steps to see big results.
-I hope this post encourages you to start your own intention setting practice and if you do definitely let me know either in the THM Tribe or on Instagram.
+I hope this post encourages you to start your own intention setting practice and if you do definitely let me know either in the THM Community or on Instagram.
 I’d love to see your intentions, but also know there is ZERO need to share with anyone.
 It can be a completely private process.
 Whatever works for you!